lukaskuhn-lku/alexaVerificationForwarder/readme.md

 - request (https://github.com/request/request)

 ### Setup in AWS
+The Lambda function requires:
+- Change the URL Parameter in the Code

+      let url = "URL-FOR-API-GATEWAY-HERE";

 The Lambda Function does not need any special setup.

 The API Gateway requires: